FeRA: Frequency-Energy Constrained Routing for Effective Diffusion Adaptation Fine-Tuning: Experiment

 \subsection{Ablation Studies}

-To comprehensively examine the individual contribution and practical influence of each component in FeRA, we conduct detailed ablation studies on the Frequency-Energy Indicator (FEI), the soft frequency router, the Frequency-Energy Consistency Loss (FECL), the predefined number of frequency bands, and the total number of LoRA experts.
-All experiments are systematically performed on Stable Diffusion~2.0 using the Cyberpunk dataset under identical training budgets to ensure a controlled and fair comparison across variants.
+We conduct ablation studies on Stable Diffusion 2.0 using the Cyberpunk dataset to evaluate FeRA's components: FEI, soft router, FECL, and expert/band counts.

-\textbf{Frequency-Energy Indicator and Soft Router.} Tab.~\ref{tab:ablation-fei-router} reports that replacing timestep-based routing with FEI improves FID, CLIP, and Style scores, indicating that frequency composition offers a more informative signal than discrete step indices.
-Soft routing alone yields a small gain, while combining it with FEI stabilizes expert selection and achieves the best overall balance across metrics.
+\textbf{Timestep-based {v.s.} Frequency-Energy routing.} Tab.~\ref{tab:ablation-fei-router} reports that replacing {timestep-based routing} with FEI consistently improves FID, CLIP, and Style scores.
+It indicates that \textit{1)} \textbf{Frequency–energy outperform timestep-based routing} by providing richer and more informative signals; \textit{2)} \textbf{Soft routing outperforms hard routing} due to its smoother and more flexible information aggregation.

 \textbf{The number of Experts.} Under the three-band setting, Figure~\ref{fig:ab} (a) compares different numbers of LoRA experts.
 Using one expert per band (three in total) achieves the best performance across FID, CLIP, and Style metrics.
 This confirms that frequency-specialized experts enable more efficient and interpretable adaptation.